UntoldArsenal/ua1/README.md

 The first piece to come up here, is a simple model which can model a football league (Association Football, such as the English Premier League).
 It is written in Perl, and makes use of some modules from CPAN.
 At the moment, I am assuming that people that come here, understand what CPAN is, and have installed modules from CPAN in the past.

+Perhaps this [Plan](Plan.md) page is useful for a plan on things to do?
+Or a starting point for conversations?

 ```
 Everything past this point has NOT been edited.
 Or rather, some things removed so that you don't click on something you shouldn't have clicked on.
 ```